MaaSTaaR/539kernel-book/Chapter 4: Process Management.md

 <!-- TODO: The properties here should be explained -->
 Now, let's get back to `starter.asm` in order to load TSS' segment selector into the task register.
 In `start` routine and below the line `call setup_interrupts` we add the line `call load_task_register` which calls a new routine named `load_task_register` that loads the task register with the proper value.
-The following is the code of this routine.
+The following is the code of this routine that can be defined before the line `bits 32` in `starter.asm`.

 ``` {.asm}
 load_task_register: